pr1csynth/MaShine/README.md

 ![mashine](https://cloud.githubusercontent.com/assets/321345/14266488/eed3cbbc-fac8-11e5-8db3-842b1792f12e.png)

+# HOW TO USE
+Download the [latest build](https://github.com/procsynth/MaShine/blob/devel/dist/mashine.jar?raw=true).
+You may want to install (https://www.openlighting.org/ola/)[OLA](https://www.openlighting.org/ola/) to output real DMX, but you can still use MaShine without it.

+Midi devices only tested on Linux.
+Otherwise it should be crossplateform.

+TODO : user manual.

-# HOW
+# HOW TO BUILD

-Require Processing 3, Java 8 and ant to build.
+Require Java 8 and ant to build.
 Run `ant` in the root folder to build and run, or `java -jar dist/mashine.jar` to run.
 You may want to edit the Processing paths in `build.xml` to match your installation.
-Midi device only tested on Linux.
-Otherwise it should be crossplateform.

 # TODO